Claiming tax relief for your children

 Student Finance provide grants to assist with tuition and living expenses for children in higher education.

-To claim, you'll need to complete the following details on your tax form:
+To claim, you'll need to enter the following details on your tax return:

 - child’s date of birth